RemyCiterin/AdventOfFPGA/README.md

 # Performances

-For all the problems I compared the performance of my solution with an implementation in Zig (Zig-0.12) running on my own out-of-order CPU that I made a year ago.
-Doing so it is possible to see the improvment of the direct implementation in Bluespec against a standard implementation in a compiled programming language (Zig in my case).
+For all the problems, I compared the performance of my solution with an implementation in Zig (Zig-0.12) running on my own out-of-order CPU that I made a year ago.
+Doing so, it is possible to see the improvement of the direct implementation in Bluespec against a standard implementation in a compiled programming language (Zig in my case).

 |                 | Bluespec version | OOO CPU cycle | OOO CPU instructions | Imrovement |